Faculty Advisory Committee

 Moore is a family sociologist whose research examines within-group variation in processes and outcomes among disadvantaged groups.
 Her current research includes a new book project on the social histories of LGBT seniors in New York and Los Angeles, the negotiation of religious and community life for lesbians and gay men of faith, and the promotion of healthy aging for racial and ethnic minority elders.
-Her first book, titled Invisible Families: Gay Relationships and Motherhood among Black and Latina Women.
-This work explores how initial self-understandings based on race influence subsequent practice of same-sex desire, processes of union formation, routes to motherhood, and the enactment of gendered power relations in families headed by two women.
+Her first book, titled Invisible Families: Gay Relationships and Motherhood among Black and Latina Women (2011 California Press) explores how initial self-understandings based on race influence subsequent practice of same-sex desire, processes of union formation, routes to motherhood, and the enactment of gendered power relations in families headed by two women.
 The practice of lesbian sexuality is also explored through a context of racial group membership and involvement in racially similar communities.
 Other on-going projects include a comparative study of family process and relationship quality among interracial and same-race couples in the Fragile Families and Child Wellbeing Survey, and a three-city study analyzing the effects of the Earned Income Tax Credit on low-income and working-class saving patterns and asset accumulation.
 Before Barnard, Moore was a faculty member at UCLA and Columbia University.